-4. EXPERIMENTAL RESULTS
+IV.
+EXPERIMENTAL RESULTS

-In this section, we evaluate the performance of the Soft-Repeater system.
+In this section, we evaluate the performance of the SoftRepeater system.
 We begin by demonstrating the benefits of using SoftRepeater with controlled experiments in a simple testbed.
-Then, we present several micro-benchmarks related to the repeater initiation protocol.Finally, using simulations, we investigate certain aspects of the performance of SoftRepeater in more detail.
+Then, we present several micro-benchmarks related to the repeater initiation protocol and the benefits of using network coding as part of the SoftRepeater system.
+Finally, using simulations, we investigate certain aspects of the performance of SoftRepeater in more detail.

-4.1 Benefits of Using SoftRepeater
+A. Benefits of Using SoftRepeater

 We demonstrate the benefits of SoftRepeater using a simple testbed that consists of two laptops, A and B (running Windows XP), and one 802.11a AP.
 The testbed is set up on one floor of a typical office building, as shown in Figure 4.
 We fixed the location of the AP and station A, and placed station B at different locations.
 The locations we used are labeled X, Y, T and Z. We placed the AP at location X, station A at location Y. Location of station B varies depending on the experiment.
 For some of the experiments, A serves as the repeater for B, which becomes the client.
 The wireless network operates on channel 36 (802.11a).
 When the repeater functionality is used, the repeater network is also established on the same channel.
 The worst case time to switch between the two networks to a network is around 50ms.
-In our experiments, we use Max-Min Fairness to determine whether to switch on SoftRepeater, and the fractions of time spent on the primary and repeater networks if Soft-Repeater is switched on (see Section 3.1.2).
+In our experiments, we use Max-Min Fairness to determine whether to switch on SoftRepeater, and the fractions of time spent on the primary and repeater networks if SoftRepeater is switched on (see Section III-C).
 RTS/CTS exchange was turned off for all experiments.